3: Dying ceremony No. 1: Cremation: We were supposed to observe a Hindu cremation ceremony. And.. unbelievably.. we did!! There is something miraculous about any event being listed as a potential scavenge in the book – because suddenly it becomes not only possible but actually do-able. Normally it w

 (Mount Bromo), it is cold in the morning so we had to pile on the clothes.
 Nice change from the heat of Yogyakarta.
 While

-the worse travel experience I’ve ever had), the actual climb is very doable (nothing like Adam’s Peak in Sri Lanka
+the trip to get there is beyond awful (and actually the worse travel experience I’ve ever had), the actual climb is very doable (nothing like Adam’s Peak in Sri Lanka

 which we had to climb last year) and the sunrise is memorable.